enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

     ```

-#### GET /admin/teacher-managment/
+#### GET /admin/approvals/
-- Description: Get all pending approvals for teachers for the overview page.
+- Description: Get all pending approvals for teachers for the page.

 - Response:
   - Status: 200 OK